floridop/MNXB11-fairytale/fairytale.md

 "I can believe what we've just seen" - said Zo-oZ - "I hope I will manage to get some sleep tonight..."

-"I will" - replied Xa-aX - " it ain't the first time I record this stuff.
+"I will" - replied Xa-aX - "It ain't the first time I record this stuff.
 I thought you said you were used to it!"

 "Did I say...?
 Oh sure, sure!
 I've seen this before, no problem!" -